-- 62.1 The Diagnostic Evaluation for client's who have complex psychosocial factors requires a more intricate exploration to determine whether characteristics are best explained by autism and/or other personal or environmental factors.
-Examples of complex psychosocial factors include a history of trauma, neglect, maltreatment, abuse, domestic violence, family breakdown, attachment disruption, refugee status, out-of-home care or incarceration. - 62.2 Along with potentially overlapping characteristics, complex psychosocial factors may present additional challenges to obtaining complete and accurate information as the basis for differential diagnosis of autism. - 62.3 Adopting trauma-informed principles may assist practitioners to understand and address complex psychosocial factors.
+- 62.1 The Diagnostic Evaluation for clients who have complex psychosocial factors requires a more intricate exploration to determine whether characteristics are best explained by autism and/or other personal or environmental factors.
+Examples of complex psychosocial factors include a history of trauma, neglect, maltreatment, abuse, domestic violence, family breakdown, attachment disruption, refugee status, Out of Home Care, and incarceration. - 62.2 Along with potentially overlapping characteristics, complex psychosocial factors may present additional challenges to obtaining complete and accurate information as the basis for differential diagnosis of autism. - 62.3 Adopting trauma-informed principles may assist practitioners to understand and address complex psychosocial factors.